Sunbird Mk2 Design Specifications

 4 Strokes:- V-Twins such as B&S Vanguard: Tuned versions 40 HP -50 HP possible

-The 532 and 582 will fit inverted, but are not yet endorsed as they could prove to be too powerful.
+The 532 and 582 will now fit with cylinders upright.
 Careful choice of prop sizes may be required.
-They are however possible options.

 For all listed engines so far, the maximum prop diameter is 56 to 58 inch, depending on the engine due to varying prop hub positions.
 It may be necessary to fit a 3-blade prop. in some cases.